-You are responsible for cleaning your own room/en-suite, and has joint responsibility for the kitchen/hallway.
+You are responsible for cleaning your own room/en-suite, and have joint responsibility for the kitchen/hallway.

-We recommend you agree with your flat mates a cleaning rota for removal of rubbish, cleaning cooker etc... as soon as possible after you move in
+We recommend you agree with your flatmates a cleaning rota for removal of rubbish, cleaning cooker etc... as soon as possible after you move in

-Always use a black bin liner in the kitchen refuse bin.
-(Not supplied)
+Always use a black bin liner (Not supplied) in the kitchen refuse bin.